-SPOKANE COUNTY, Wash. – In accordance with state law RCW 84.41.030, the Spokane County Assessor’s office appraisers will begin inspecting one-sixth of all county parcels starting next week and continuing through April for the 2020 assessment year which will affect 2021 property taxes.
+SPOKANE COUNTY, Wash. – In accordance with state law RCW 84.41.030, the Spokane County Assessor’s office appraisers will begin inspecting one-sixth of all county parcels starting in November and continuing through April 2020.

 The process includes taking new photos and updating records.
 These are exterior only inspections, typically made from the street.